 Additionally, the Self Service application is designed to be completely white-listable and customizable with your own logos and organization details.

-To create a Self Service item:
+Creating a new Self Service Configuration

 1. In the navigation bar click Policies